-- The Executive Board of the institute is responsible for an appropriate announcement of these regulations, of the Rules and Regulations established by the Examination Board, and of amendments to these documents. - 2.
-Interested parties may access the documents listed in paragraph 1 of this article by requesting them from Education Support or directly via iBMG's website.
+1. The Executive Board of the School is responsible for an appropriate announcement of these regulations, of the Rules and Regulations established by the Examination Board, and of amendments to these documents.

+2. Interested parties may access the documents listed in paragraph 1 of this article by requesting them from Education Support or directly via ESHPM's website.